 Moving yourself or a loved one into assisted living is a huge decision.
 This is a life-change that requires some serious planning and research in order to ensure that the needs of you and your loved one are met.

 Rushing into a retirement home situation is a gamble and could result in financial loss and improper assisted living care.
-Here are five of the best assisted living research tips to help you and your loved one properly be on the way to a happier life.
+Here are five of the best-assisted living research tips to help you and your loved one properly be on the way to a happier life when moving into a senior community.

 1. Consider Your Current and Future Needs